Figuring out how to switch web hosts can be a daunting task. There is a number of reasons why you should, though.

 The process depends on where your domain is registered.
-For example, if you registered it with your old hosting provider, the best idea is to transfer the entire domain to the new provider.
-Talk to the support on how to do that.
+For example, if you registered with your old hosting provider, the best idea is to transfer the entire domain to the new provider.
+Talk to the support about how to do that.

 You will have to connect these with your domain.
 As mentioned, the process will be slightly different depending on where you have purchased it.
 Here are instructions for some of the most common cases:

 - Changing DNS Servers on HostGator